magopian/tcp/README.rst

 Wishlist / ToDo
 ---------------

-* make the validation optional (validation is costly)
+* make the validation optional (validation is costly), or even in another endpoint
+* put together a compatibility matrix for the following platforms:
+    - Internet explorer 6
+    - Firefox 3
+    - Chrome
+    - Safari
+    - Opera
+    - iOS
+    - Android
+* improve the validation "algorithm" to take corner cases into account